My Favorite Recovery Drink: Bone Broth!

 And in all truth, I didn’t even want it back when I was using gels to fuel my training and racing.
 But I forced it down, thinking it was the only way to recover, rebuild and restore.

-Now, having been following a fasted / fat-adaption protocol not only for training, but for day to day living for over a year, the last thing I want is sugar…ever, including after a workout.
+Now, having been following a fasted / fat-adaption protocol not only for training, but for day to day living for over three years, the last thing I want is sugar…ever, including after a workout.

 I want salt.